...

 Chickweed growing in lawn during early spring before treatment

 If you have ever stepped outside in late winter and noticed small white flowers spreading across your lawn, you know how frustrating chickweed can be.
 It forms thick green mats, makes your grass look weak, and keeps coming back even after mowing.
-Many homeowners treat it in spring, only to see it return the next season.
-I made that same mistake years ago.
-I sprayed too late, and while it looked better for a short time, the weed had already dropped seeds.
+Many homeowners treat it in spring, only to see it return the next season because the weed has already dropped seeds.

 What Is Chickweed?